itsgabrielu/ts-utils/src/misc/coin-change/README.md

                 # > Dead end as amount is less than 0: -3
                 Amount (2) - Coin Value (2): 0
                 # > Solution found
-                # > For the amount of 0, min number of coins so far: NaN vs min number of coins: 1
+                # > For the amount of 2, min number of coins so far: NaN vs min number of coins: 1
                 Amount (2) - Coin Value (1): 1
                 # > Using cached value: cachedCoinSelectionLengthsPerAmount[1] (1)
-                # > For the amount of 1, min number of coins so far: 1 vs min number of coins: 2
+            # > For the amount of 2, min number of coins so far: 1 vs min number of coins: 2
             # > cachedCoinSelectionLengthsPerAmount[2] := 1
-            # > For the amount of 2, min number of coins so far: NaN vs min number of coins: 2
+        # > For the amount of 4, min number of coins so far: NaN vs min number of coins: 2
             Amount (4) - Coin Value (1): 3
                 Amount (3) - Coin Value (5): -2
                 # > Dead end as amount is less than 0: -2
                 Amount (3) - Coin Value (2): 1
                 # > Using cached value: cachedCoinSelectionLengthsPerAmount[1] (1)
-                # > For the amount of 1, min number of coins so far: NaN vs min number of coins: 2
+                # > For the amount of 3, min number of coins so far: NaN vs min number of coins: 2
                 Amount (3) - Coin Value (1): 2
                 # > Using cached value: cachedCoinSelectionLengthsPerAmount[2] (1)
-                # > For the amount of 2, min number of coins so far: 2 vs min number of coins: 2
+                # > For the amount of 3, min number of coins so far: 2 vs min number of coins: 2
             # > cachedCoinSelectionLengthsPerAmount[3] := 2
-            # > For the amount of 3, min number of coins so far: 2 vs min number of coins: 3
+        # > For the amount of 4, min number of coins so far: 2 vs min number of coins: 3
         # > cachedCoinSelectionLengthsPerAmount[4] := 2
-        # > For the amount of 4, min number of coins so far: 2 vs min number of coins: 3
+    # > For the amount of 6, min number of coins so far: 2 vs min number of coins: 3
         Amount (6) - Coin Value (1): 5
             Amount (5) - Coin Value (5): 0
             # > Solution found
-            # > For the amount of 0, min number of coins so far: NaN vs min number of coins: 1
+            # > For the amount of 5, min number of coins so far: NaN vs min number of coins: 1
             Amount (5) - Coin Value (2): 3
             # > Using cached value: cachedCoinSelectionLengthsPerAmount[3] (2)
-            # > For the amount of 3, min number of coins so far: 1 vs min number of coins: 3
+            # > For the amount of 5, min number of coins so far: 1 vs min number of coins: 3
             Amount (5) - Coin Value (1): 4
             # > Using cached value: cachedCoinSelectionLengthsPerAmount[4] (2)
-            # > For the amount of 4, min number of coins so far: 1 vs min number of coins: 3
+            # > For the amount of 5, min number of coins so far: 1 vs min number of coins: 3
         # > cachedCoinSelectionLengthsPerAmount[5] := 1
-        # > For the amount of 5, min number of coins so far: 2 vs min number of coins: 2
+    # > For the amount of 6, min number of coins so far: 2 vs min number of coins: 2
     # > cachedCoinSelectionLengthsPerAmount[6] := 2
-    # > For the amount of 6, min number of coins so far: NaN vs min number of coins: 3
+# > For the amount of 11, min number of coins so far: NaN vs min number of coins: 3
     Amount (11) - Coin Value (2): 9
         Amount (9) - Coin Value (5): 4
         # > Using cached value: cachedCoinSelectionLengthsPerAmount[4] (2)
-        # > For the amount of 4, min number of coins so far: NaN vs min number of coins: 3
+        # > For the amount of 9, min number of coins so far: NaN vs min number of coins: 3
         Amount (9) - Coin Value (2): 7
             Amount (7) - Coin Value (5): 2
             # > Using cached value: cachedCoinSelectionLengthsPerAmount[2] (1)
-            # > For the amount of 2, min number of coins so far: NaN vs min number of coins: 2
+        # > For the amount of 7, min number of coins so far: NaN vs min number of coins: 2
             Amount (7) - Coin Value (2): 5
             # > Using cached value: cachedCoinSelectionLengthsPerAmount[5] (1)
-            # > For the amount of 5, min number of coins so far: 2 vs min number of coins: 2
+        # > For the amount of 7, min number of coins so far: 2 vs min number of coins: 2
             Amount (7) - Coin Value (1): 6
             # > Using cached value: cachedCoinSelectionLengthsPerAmount[6] (2)
-            # > For the amount of 6, min number of coins so far: 2 vs min number of coins: 3
+        # > For the amount of 7, min number of coins so far: 2 vs min number of coins: 3
         # > cachedCoinSelectionLengthsPerAmount[7] := 2
-        # > For the amount of 7, min number of coins so far: 3 vs min number of coins: 3
+    # > For the amount of 9, min number of coins so far: 3 vs min number of coins: 3
         Amount (9) - Coin Value (1): 8
             Amount (8) - Coin Value (5): 3
             # > Using cached value: cachedCoinSelectionLengthsPerAmount[3] (2)
-            # > For the amount of 3, min number of coins so far: NaN vs min number of coins: 3
+            # > For the amount of 8, min number of coins so far: NaN vs min number of coins: 3
             Amount (8) - Coin Value (2): 6
             # > Using cached value: cachedCoinSelectionLengthsPerAmount[6] (2)
-            # > For the amount of 6, min number of coins so far: 3 vs min number of coins: 3
+            # > For the amount of 8, min number of coins so far: 3 vs min number of coins: 3
             Amount (8) - Coin Value (1): 7
             # > Using cached value: cachedCoinSelectionLengthsPerAmount[7] (2)
-            # > For the amount of 7, min number of coins so far: 3 vs min number of coins: 3
+            # > For the amount of 8, min number of coins so far: 3 vs min number of coins: 3
             # > cachedCoinSelectionLengthsPerAmount[8] := 3
-        # > For the amount of 8, min number of coins so far: 3 vs min number of coins: 4
+    # > For the amount of 9, min number of coins so far: 3 vs min number of coins: 4
     # > cachedCoinSelectionLengthsPerAmount[9] := 3
-    # > For the amount of 9, min number of coins so far: 3 vs min number of coins: 4
+# > For the amount of 11, min number of coins so far: 3 vs min number of coins: 4
     Amount (11) - Coin Value (1): 10
         Amount (10) - Coin Value (5): 5
         # > Using cached value: cachedCoinSelectionLengthsPerAmount[5] (1)
-        # > For the amount of 5, min number of coins so far: NaN vs min number of coins: 2
+    # > For the amount of 10, min number of coins so far: NaN vs min number of coins: 2
         Amount (10) - Coin Value (2): 8
         # > Using cached value: cachedCoinSelectionLengthsPerAmount[8] (3)
-        # > For the amount of 8, min number of coins so far: 2 vs min number of coins: 4
+    # > For the amount of 10, min number of coins so far: 2 vs min number of coins: 4
         Amount (10) - Coin Value (1): 9
         # > Using cached value: cachedCoinSelectionLengthsPerAmount[9] (3)
-        # > For the amount of 9, min number of coins so far: 2 vs min number of coins: 4
+    # > For the amount of 10, min number of coins so far: 2 vs min number of coins: 4
     # > cachedCoinSelectionLengthsPerAmount[10] := 2
-    # > For the amount of 10, min number of coins so far: 3 vs min number of coins: 3
+# > For the amount of 11, min number of coins so far: 3 vs min number of coins: 3
 # > cachedCoinSelectionLengthsPerAmount[11] := 3
-# We then know that for the amount of 11, the minimum number of coins is 3.
+# We then know that for the amount of 11 with the coin options of 5, 2, 1, the minimum number of coins is 3.

 ```